-The Applicants propose a building with a maximum height of 225 feet at the corner of Wisconsin and Bethesda Avenue highlighting this intersection as a significant point in the Wisconsin Avenue Corridor.
-Together with the redevelopment of 7121 Wisconsin Avenue, the buildings will highlight and frame the re-envisioned Farm Women's Cooperative Market and "civic green".
+The Sketch Plan proposes a building with a maximum height of 225 feet at the corner of Wisconsin and Bethesda Avenue highlighting this intersection as a significant point in the Wisconsin Avenue Corridor.
+Together with the redevelopment of 7121 Wisconsin Avenue, the buildings will highlight and frame the re-envisioned Farm Women's Cooperative Market and open space.